weakish/vscode-complete-statement/README.md

 Bugs
 ----

-- As mentioned above, complete structure (if, for, etc) requires an additional `ctrl+;` to move the cursor.

-    It will not auto moves to the start of next line like IntelliJ.
-    Read the source code or [#11841] for more information.

 - This extension does not understand semantics of programming languages.
   So complete structure may not work as you expected.